Trailer ABS Light Comes On When Brakes Applied

 ABS rings are toothed rings mounted on the wheel hub.
 They work in conjunction with the wheel speed sensors.
 Damage to the ABS rings or issues with the wiring connecting the sensors will disrupt the proper functioning of the ABS system.

-Read: Ford Explorer ABS Light On: Common Causes and Resetting Solutions
+Read: Honda CRV ABS Warning Light On: Reasons and Resetting

 Thus, once you apply the brakes, the ABS light will illuminate, indicating a malfunction.